Funeral Costs

 Crowdfunding and Social Financing

 Platforms like GoFundMe have become a "safety net" for younger generations who lack life insurance.
 However, relying on crowdfunding can be risky.
-Expert planners recommend using a Funeral Planning Checklist to determine exactly what can be afforded before making commitments.
+It is wise to total the expected costs and confirm what can realistically be afforded before making any commitments.

 Common Mistakes to Avoid